 Along with high blood pressure, preeclampsia signs and symptoms may include:

-- Excess protein in your urine (proteinuria) or additional signs of kidney problems
+- Excess protein in urine (proteinuria) or other signs of kidney problems

 - Severe headaches